AnthonyFuller/TonyTools/Documentation/libraries/hmlanguages.md

 ##### Random
 *Not actually that Random.*

-The second-simplest container, they contain WavFiles with the added `weight` property as shown above and one is picked, at random, with respect to this weight.
+The second-simplest container, they only ever contain WavFiles with the added `weight` property as shown above and one is picked, at random, with respect to this weight.

 The only extra thing you really need to know about how [weighting](https://en.wikipedia.org/wiki/Weighting) works in relation to randomness.
 If a WavFile has a higher weight, it means that it is more likely to be chosen when the Random container is invoked.